Day trip to Tarragona

 Shopping and Eating

-In the Old District, an almost whimsically perfect setting, ancient ruins can still be seen inside some of the shops.
-As to which, many of them sell antiques.
-Nonetheless, you will also find high-end designer jewelers and renowned masters of the art of working precious materials.
+When arriving at the Old District, you can find ancient ruins inside some shops.
+As a result, many of them sell antiques.
+Nonetheless, you will also find high-end designer jewellers and renowned masters of the art of working precious materials.
 If you are looking to buy fresh food in a picturesque setting, be sure to visit Tarragona’s municipal markets.

 How To Get There?